Chuxel/devpacks/README.md

 $ devcontainer-extractor devcontainer_image
 ```

-Will create an image called `devcontainer_image` using the based on the the current folder and a `devcontainer.json.merged` file with the related devcontainer.json contents.
+Will create an image called `devcontainer_image` and a and output a related `devcontainer.json.merged` file using the based on the contents of the current folder.

 ## How it works